soulemanou-software/Capstone--pro--1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: Capstone for tech company
+# Project Name: Capstone for Tech company (FASTDEVZ)

 > Description the project.
 >This project shows all my abilities as a software developer  and also as a frontEnd developer